 As can be seen, “The Canterbury Tales” is a fictional literary source, in which historical elements allows to fully imagine the concepts of marriage, love, and family in the context of the medieval period.
 The author managed to describe in some tales some, sometimes contradictory tendencies in assessing the marriage peculiar to Britain in the 14th century.
 Some characters and storytellers in this work, depending on the plot, either honor family values, praise love and mutual marriage relationships between a man and a woman or, on the contrary, ridicule and neglect them in every way.
 Nevertheless, in the description of the characters or authors cues, Chaucer indirectly expresses his opinion about the validity and morality of these values.

 Aers, David.
 “Chaucer: Love, Sex And Marriage.”
 Sites.Fas.Harvard.edu, 2017, http://sites.fas.harvard.edu/~chaucer/sourcebook/love-aer.htm.

 Chaucer, Geoffrey.
 The Text Of The Canterbury Tales.
 Chicago, Univ.
 Of Chicago Pr., 1967.

 Kittredge, G. L. “Chaucer’s Discussion Of Marriage.”
 Modern Philology, vol 9, no. 4, 1912, pp. 435-467.
 University Of Chicago Press, doi:10.1086/386872.

 Based on the samples that you can find on our site, you can come to a conclusion that our writers can deal with any topic.
-Forget about your writing problems – our writer will solve them and write a paper for you!
+Forget about your writing problems – our writer will solve them and write an essay for you!